*This recipe originally appeared in October 2018, everything is the same, I have just updated the recipe card.

 - A few slices of bread (I use baguette, but any kind of crusty bread will work)

 - Add the olive oil and butter to a large pot over medium heat.
 Once butter is melted, add the onions and a bit of salt.
 Toss until coated.
-Turn the heat down a little and cook until the onions are very soft and caramelized, (about 45 minutes), stirring occasionally.
+Turn the heat down to low/med and cook until the onions are very soft and caramelized, (about 45 minutes), stirring occasionally.

-- Once the onions have caramelized (they will be a dark golden brown), add the red wine to the onions, give them a stir and turn the heat up to medium.
+- Once the onions have caramelized (they will be a dark golden brown), add 1/4 cup of the red wine to the onions, to deglaze the pan, give them a stir and turn the heat up to medium and add the rest of the red wine.
 Let it come to a boil then add the beef stock, duck stock, thyme and rosemary.
 Give the soup a stir and let come to a boil again.
 Then turn the heat down to low and let simmer for an hour.

 - Remove the thyme and the rosemary and season to taste with salt and pepper.